rubensgomes/flaskapis/README.rst

 =================
-misc-python-projs
+Justification for this project
 =================

-The "misc-python-projs" is a project containing **experimental** software
+NOTE: This code is not fully tested, and should be considered under development code.

-written in the `Python`_ programming language.
-This project was created by `Rubens Gomes`_ to develop RESTful APIs and an IoT (Internet of Thing) sensor collector application for the `Raspberry Pi`_.
+The project contains **experimental** software  written in the `Python`_ programming language.
+In this project, I wrote RESTful APIs and an IoT (Internet of Thing) sensor collector application for the `Raspberry Pi`_.

 Two `Python`_ applications are implemented: